-Published on July 9th, 2020 by Nate Parsh
+Published on July 7th, 2021 by Bob Ciura

 Grupo Aval Acciones y Valores (AVAL) is a financial services company that operates in Colombia and Central America.
-The stock also offers a dividend yield of more than 7% at the present moment.
+The stock also offers a dividend yield of nearly 5.0% at the present moment.

-Grupo Aval also pays a monthly dividend, which allows shareholders to receive income on a more frequent basis than the traditional quarterly schedule.
+Grupo Aval also pays a monthly dividend, which allows shareholders to receive income on a more frequent basis than the traditional quarterly or semi-annual schedule.

-There are just 50+ monthly dividend paying stocks in the entire market.
+There are just over 50 monthly dividend stocks in our coverage universe.
 You can see the complete list of monthly dividend stocks, with important financial metrics like dividend yields, price-to-earnings ratios, and payout ratios, by clicking on the link below: